ldonoso/haskell_from_first_principles_solutions/README.md

-# Haskell from fist principles solutions
+# Haskell from first principles solutions